Just For Kids: A Comic Exploring The New Coronavirus

 Malaka Gharib/ NPR

-Malaka Gharib is an NPR editor and the author and illustrator of I Was Their American Dream: A Graphic Memoir.
+Malaka Gharib is an NPR editor and the author and illustrator of I Was Their American Dream: A Graphic Memoir, about being first-generation Filipino Egyptian American.